-Essential oils are extracts made from plants.
+Essential oils are plant extracts.
 Crushing or steaming plants releases their essence and fragrance into rich oils.
 These oils are the basis of most aromatherapy products, including candles.

-In recent years, use of essential oils has gained popularity and is now one of the most popular alternative health remedies.
+In recent years, the use of essential oils has gained popularity.
+It’s now one of the most popular alternative health remedies.
 Essential oils are touted as treatments for a variety of conditions, from headaches to cuts and scrapes.

 - Essential oils are a natural way to relieve what ails you.